 - Oil change indicator or oil pressure warning light comes on (newer cars)

-Note: If the oil pressure drops, stop immediately and call for a mechanic.
+Note: If the oil pressure drops, stop driving immediately and call a mechanic or roadside assistance.

 5. What Does An Oil Filter Do?

 An oil filter in a vehicle maintains motor oil flow and catches contaminants and metal particles to bar them from circulating through the car’s engine.